fitztrev/shuttle/README.md

 ```

 ### Command level settings
-_Command level settings unique to your command and will overwrite the Global setting equivalent_
+_Command level settings are unique to your command and will overwrite the Global setting equivalent_

 #### ```"cmd": "VALUE"```
 _This is the command / script that will be launched in the terminal.
 (Command setting)_